rayserrano2735/Cerebral_Vision/docs/index.md

 An interactive data model demonstrating Universal Data Model patterns and documentation standards:

-**How to View the Models:**
+**How to Navigate:**

 ![Data Model Navigation](https://raw.githubusercontent.com/rayserrano2735/Cerebral_Vision/main/docs/Screenshot%202025-10-24%20204217.png)

-The left pane displays a tree structure with four models: data_model DM1 (general comprehensive model), Main Model, DATA_MART, SOURCES, and UDM.
+The left pane displays a tree structure with four models: Main Model (comprehensive), DATA_MART, SOURCES, and UDM (Universal Data Model).
 To view any model's entity-relationship diagram, **click on the "Model Image" icon** beneath that model's name in the tree.
-The diagram will display in the main area, where you can then click individual entities to explore their metadata.
+The diagram will display in the main area, where you can then click individual entities to explore their detailed metadata, columns, data types, and relationships.

-**Navigation:**
-- Four focused models available: Main Model (comprehensive), DATA_MART, SOURCES, and UDM (Universal Data Model)
-- **Click on "Model Image"** under any model name to view its entity-relationship diagram
-- Within each diagram, click individual entities to view detailed metadata, columns, data types, and relationships

 **What's Shown:**
 - Entity-relationship diagrams illustrating UDM integration patterns